 Patient Testimonial – Dental Crowns and Bridges in Mexico

-Cost of Dental Crowns and Bridges in Mexico
+Dental Crowns in Mexico Reviews

 Here’s a breakdown:

-• Porcelain-fused-to-metal crowns in the US cost $1,100 on average.
+• PFM crowns in the US cost $1,100 on average.
 In Canada, the same crown costs around $1,020.

 • Zirconia crowns in the US cost around $2000, whereas, in Canada, the same dental crown costs $1800 on average.